TaskCoach.AI Blog

 The Second Brain: Why The PARA Method Beats Folder Trees

-Tiago Forte's PARA system organizes everything by action distance, not by topic.
-The folder-tree approach guarantees a graveyard of unfindable notes.
-PARA solves the actual retrieval problem.
+Tiago Forte's PARA system sorts everything by how close it is to action, not by topic.
+A folder tree guarantees a graveyard of notes you'll never find again.
+PARA actually solves the retrieval problem.

 Time Blocking: Why Cal Newport's System Beats To-Do Lists

-A to-do list lets the day eat itself.
-Time blocking forces you to confront how much actually fits — and to spend Q1 hours on Q2 work.
-Newport's specific method, with 10 years of refinement.
+A to-do list lets your day pretend it has infinite room.
+Time blocking forces you to face how much actually fits, and to spend your best hours on work that matters.
+Cal Newport's method, refined over a decade of practice.

 Compound vs Isolation: The 80/20 Of Lifting (And When Curls Earn Their Keep)